jonmikeli/azureiotdevicesimulator5-pnp/docs/HowTo.md

 > [!IMPORTANT]
 >
-> Do not forget to set your own values for `connectionString`.
+> Do not forget to set your own values for the `connectionString` parameter.

 #### Commands